-The cache sharing among multiple ISPs is equal to the extension of the CSs on CCN routers in semblance except for increase of traffic volume in intra-ISP networks.
+The cache sharing among multiple ISPs is equal to the extension of the CSes on CCN routers in semblance except for increase of traffic volume in intra-ISP networks.
 In the light of that the transit cost is a heavy burden for ISPs, the incentive to utilize the proposed method must be large.

-2) Overhead by SCT packets: Almost all SCT packets are only about addition/withdraw advertisement of a single content.
+5.2.2 Overhead by SCT packets

+Almost all SCT packets are only about addition/withdraw advertisement of a single content.
 Here, we assume the size of SCT packet as 170 Bytes (128 Bytes for content name, 4 Bytes for CCN router name, 18 Bytes for IP header).
-For the case with the inter-ISP cache sharing, observed SCT packets is 208 packets for last 50,000
+Figure 5 shows that at the beginning of the simulation experiment, the SCT messages are generated at high rate.
+After that, the volume of SCT messages per unit time are stable.
+For the case with the inter-ISP cache sharing, observed SCT packets is 208 packets for last 50,000 Interest packets in the evaluation.
+The traffic volume generated by these SCT packets is 35.4 KBytes every link between the CCN routers.
+It is clearly low-level traffic volume for recently ISPs' network.